jakka351/Barra-in-a-Beamer/README.md

 - Emulate missing DME CAN messages for ABS and TCM due to removal of DME module
 - Disable Passive Anti-theft System in Barra PCM
 - Fit a second OBD port for Barra PCM diagnostics
 - Install interface board into vehicle
+- Throttle / Accelerator pedal input into PCM
+- HVAC and compressor control needs to be thought out
+- Brake Status input into PCM

 ## Software Used